All Blacks Triumph Over Ireland's Tough Tactics to End 19-Game Streak

 Problems with their final quarter were eliminated, with the winning advantage coming in the 68th minute when fullback Will Jordan crossed for his 37th Test try in his 39th appearance.

-Ireland claimed a solitary momentum boost when scoring two minutes into the second half when the All Blacks were reduced to 14, having lost second five-eighths Beauden Barrett to the sin-bin in the last minute of the first half.
+Ireland claimed a solitary momentum boost when scoring two minutes into the second half when the All Blacks were reduced to 14, having lost second five-eighths Jordie Barrett to the sin-bin in the last minute of the first half.
 Flanker Josh van der Flier scored after Ireland built from a penalty kick to the corner and a five-metre scrum.

 But that momentum slipped away within minutes as McKenzie landed three of his penalty goals to regain an 18-13 lead, and with the infusion of fresh players, there was solidity and experience in the scrum and lineouts that took Ireland out of the contest.